umadevips/Github_action_workflow_with_dockerhub/README.md

-## This project shouw how to work with github action
+## This project is to understand how to setup the workflow using Github action with dockerhub